CryptoLucious/SmartDex-Chain/Masternode.md

 sdx account new
 [ENTER SECURE PASSWORD - you will need this again soon]
 ```
-Take a note of the Address that is created, this is your server generated *SDX Masternode Account Address* which you will need shortly and which you will need to connect your wallet to your Masternode.
+Take a note of the Address that is created (we recommend copying it into a separate file for ease of reference, you will need it on two further occasions when setting up your Masternode), this is your server generated *SDX Masternode Account Address* which you will need shortly and which you will need to connect your wallet to your Masternode.

 ```bash
 sdx init swapdex.json